AllStarLink/ASL3-Manual/docs/basics/incompatibles.md

 That means that Bluetooth and the default serial console are disabled.
 Any directions requiring editing of `config.txt` or `cmdline.txt` are unnecessary with the ASL3 appliance.

 ### Pi `/dev` Entry Changes
-As ASL3 is based on Debian 12, users with Raspberry Pi devices must note that the serial port on the Pi expansion header is now `/dev/serial0` rather than the historical `/dev/ttyAMA0`.
+As ASL3 is based on Debian 12 and 13, users with Raspberry Pi devices must note that the serial port on the Pi expansion header is now `/dev/serial0` rather than the historical `/dev/ttyAMA0`.
 If you are following directions for Pi serial port operations, such as programming an SA818/DRA818-based radio hat or a SHARI node, use `/dev/serial0` in place of the `/dev/ttyAMA0` reference.

 ### USB `udev`
 A `udev` rule is needed to allow Asterisk running as non-root access to the USB system.
 ASL3 systems installed from `.debs` using `apt install`, or Raspberry Pi images will already have this rule in place, so no additional action is required.
 This is documented for advanced users and developers.